drohr/plex-voddler-plugin/README.md

 ## Manual Installation
 Downloads: <https://github.com/drohr/plex-voddler-plugin/downloads>

-Make sure you have the latest Plex Media Server installed.
+Make sure you have the latest Plex Media Server with the proper flash plugin installed.
+Most movies also require you to use the VoddlerNet application.

 * For Mac (Plexapp)
     * Download the voddler.plexapp zip